cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/pictomath.md

 videoName: "BoidVid"

-carddesc: "Simulates complex swarm-like behaviours through three simple rules.
-An example of emergent behaviour."
+carddesc: "A simple CRUD webapp for children to practice and hone their mental math skills.
+Built on top of sqlite, Flask, and Jinja2"
 tags: ["simulation", "realtime"]

 overview: "Simulation of emergent bird-like behaviours through the application of three simple rules"